cosmob3/code-journal/README.md

 Have been working on this assignment for hours.
 But most of the item on my checklist have been done!
 Still trying to make everything wrap properly.

+Found out what my spacing issue was...
+I didn't close off one of my links and it was missing everything up...
+- Would not have known what was wrong if it wasn't for Ashlyn pushing me to use the dev tools in Firefox.

+- Ended up changing card layout to a `grid` layout instead of a `flex` layout.
+Easier for wrapping.

+Finished at last :D Nothing fancy but it works, It looks nice.
+Best of all, its responsive.

+- Finished CPNT-260-a2!!

 ## January 30, 2022

 TODO: **Work on Prodoct/Services Page**